Cat lying on grass

 Angel’s trumpet

 This plant contains toxic ingredients that include atropine, L-hyoscyamine and scopolamine.
-It is one of the most dangerous plants, and every part of it is poisonous.
+It is one of the most dangerous plants, and every part of it is poisonous7.
 Its active substances target the eyes, the central nervous system and heart, the glands, the smooth muscles of the gastrointestinal tract, the bile ducts and the ureters.

 Anthurium

-Consequences: Irritation of the mouth and digestive tract, bleeding in the gastrointestinal tract, swelling of the upper respiratory tract (rare), drooling, pain in the mouth, difficulty swallowing, diarrhoea and vomiting; in cases where higher doses have been consumed, convulsions, movement disorders and cardiac arrhythmia can sometimes occur, as well as liver and kidney damage.
+Consequences: Irritation of the mouth and digestive tract, bleeding in the gastrointestinal tract, swelling of the upper respiratory tract (rare), drooling, pain in the mouth, difficulty swallowing, diarrhoea and vomiting; in cases where higher doses have been consumed, convulsions, movement disorders and cardiac arrhythmia can sometimes occur, as well as liver and kidney damage11.

 Azaleas